lampmerchant/tashpower/README.md

 The relay control line is active high.

-The inputs all have internal weak pullup resistors enabled, but stronger external resistors should be used for the PS/2 lines (10kohm or stronger).
+The inputs all have internal weak pullup resistors enabled, but stronger external resistors should be used for the PS/2 lines (10 kΩ to 1 kΩ).

 ### Building Firmware